cesarParra/lwc-signals/README.md

 ### Refetching data

-When you use the `$resource` function, the signals will automatically refetch the data whenever the reactive values change.
-This is useful when you want to refetch the data when the parameters change, but it can also be a problem when you want to keep the data in the signals and only refetch it when you explicitly tell it to.
+When you use the `$resource` function, the signal will automatically refetch the data whenever the reactive values change.
+This is useful when you want to refetch the data when the parameters change, but it can also be a problem when you want to keep the data in the signal and only refetch it when you explicitly tell it to.

 To solve this problem, you can use the `refetch` function that is returned by the `$resource` function.